jaretpr/VGGR/README.md

 <br />

 ## Performance
-There are currently three Convolutional Neural Network (CNN) models available:
+There are three Convolutional Neural Network (CNN) models available:

 1. *cnn_v1* | F-score of **70.83 %**
 2. *cnn_v2* | F-score of **58.33 %**